 In 1,000 words or less, please tell us why you are interested in learning to think more critically about food systems and society.
 Explain your motivation to create social change in the food system and the personal and/or professional experiences that have contributed to your interest.
 In addition, you may address your reasons for pursuing graduate study and/or how a low-residency, online program contributes to your goals.

-As part of your application, you will need to submit unofficial transcripts from all post-secondary institutions you have attended, including trade schools, community colleges, and four-year universities.
-Unofficial transcripts can often be obtained from a school’s website, usually through something like a student portal or the registrar’s website.
+As part of your application, you will need to submit unofficial or official transcripts from all post-secondary institutions you have attended, including trade schools, community colleges, and four-year universities.
+Transcripts can often be obtained from a school’s website, usually through something like a student portal or the registrar’s website.

 You will need the names and email addresses for your two recommenders to submit in the application portal.
 Your recommenders will then be emailed a link to the online recommendation form and can submit the recommendation online.
 You will be able to see in your online application checklist if the recommendation has been received.